Building your own IoT product: Design. It’s not just a 2D screen.

 - How does your product re-engage the customer?

-- How does your product add value in their life?
+- How does your product add value to their life?

 - What will be the situations that the customer/user will be able to interact with or be touched by/with your product?